CiscoDevNet/MUD-Manager/README.md

-# MUD-Manager Version 3.0a1 DEVELOPMENT
+# MUD-Manager Version 3.0a1 ALPHA

-### This is the Development Branch.
+### This master branch is ALPHA code.
 Stable release right now is 2.0.

+N.B.
+The database schema in this version is incompatible with previous versions.

 ### A list of changes can be found down below.